 Keep in mind the conditions were not ideal and snow/ice was forecast for that afternoon.
 Rob and I had special equipment to hike over all the ice and snow.
 We had maps and a detailed plan for our hike.
 WE were fine.

 I’m not so sure about the group of six people in sneakers and jeans we met traveling the opposite direction.
 The women looked exhausted and terrified.
 They moved gingerly and were grabbing each tree as they slid along.
 Their fearless leader asked me, “Is there a trail somewhere that breaks off up ahead?”

 “Um.
 Yeah, there are a few, actually… and it can get pretty confusing,” I told him.
 I was willing to help and even draw him a map, but he seemed intent on pushing forward.
 I never read anything in the news about them dying, so I guess they made it… but man, that group had it all wrong to say the least.

 An icy expanse – see the group on the other side?

 Shortly thereafter, the trail swings west, then back east skirting Compounce Mountain.
 And here’s my favorite part… it then simply just ends unceremoniously in the middle of the woods right near the Wolcott/Southington border.
 There, it turns into the Bobcat Trail with no fanfare – just a tiny sign nailed up high on a tree.

 I humbly submit to those who make such decisions to just wipe this part out of the mainline Tunxis.
 Call this whole section the “Compounce Trail network” and separate it from the Tunxis proper.
 The four southernmost miles of Tunxis mainline trail are, well, are just not necessary.
-As you can tell by this hurried report that really doesn’t say much.

 Finish of Section 1 – in the middle of the woods